Distributed Framework Construction for Affine Formation Control: Problem Formulation

-Specifically, the first condition indicates that the framework $\left(\mathcal{G},\bm{r}\right)$ is universally rigid \cite{Geometry_Connelly_2005,TAC_Lin_2016}.
-Combined with Lemma~\ref{lemma:NullStress}, the null space of $\bm{\Omega}$ is obtained.
-The second condition implies $\bm{\Omega}_{ff}$ is positive definite to stabilize the formation tracking error.
 Accordingly, the universal rigidity and affine localizability are two key properties to ensure the feasibility of the framework under various affine formation control schemes, which are also the focus of our subsequent theoretical analysis.